sdqali/site/content/blog/2013-09-15-shared-history-in-bash.markdown

 ---
-image: /images/threaded-blue-on-black-cropped.jpg
-title: "Shared history in Bash"
-date: 2013-09-15
-comments: true
 categories:
 - code
 - bash
 - tools
+comments: true
+date: 2013-09-15
+ghcommentid: 78
+image: /images/threaded-blue-on-black-cropped.jpg
 tags:
 - code
 - bash
 - tools
+title: Shared history in Bash
 ---

 One of the features that I miss most in Bash is the shared history between terminals that Zsh supports.
 I was hunting down a solution for this and came across this Stack Overflow answer [^1] by user *lesmana*.
 This code snippet does the trick: